-While it is a little dated, The Deloitte University Press Global Human Capital Trends 2016 report has probably the most useful definition of culture and engagement that we've seen.
-The report notes that “Culture describes the way things work around here, while engagement describes how people feel about the way things work around here."
+The Deloitte University Press Global Human Capital Trends report has the most helpful definition of culture and engagement that we've seen.
+The report notes, "Culture describes the way things work around here, while engagement describes how people feel about the way things work around here."

-That simple statement explains why a Dennison Consulting study found that organizations with thriving cultures have a 72% higher engagement rate than those without one.
+That statement explains why a Denison Consulting study found that organizations with thriving corporate cultures have a 72% higher engagement rate than those without one.
 Why is that so important?
 Gallup found that businesses and work units with high employee engagement enjoyed 21% more profitability than their competition.
 They also found productivity levels averaging 17% better.

-Here are seven things that leaders can do to start changing "the way things work around here."
+Here are a few things that leaders can do to start changing "the way things work around here."

-We've heard executives say they don't spend much effort on the culture of the organization because it is “squishy.”
-There's not an easy way to measure it.
-You can't analyze it in a spreadsheet, and it isn't very easy to prove an ROI on the methods that have been traditionally used to improve company culture.
+We've spoken with executives who say they don't spend much effort on the organization's culture because it is subjective.
+There's no easy way to measure it.
+You can't report on it in a spreadsheet, and it isn't possible to prove an ROI on the methods that have been traditionally used to improve company culture.

-The reason that thinking is a problem is that organizations have a culture, whether it’s managed or not.
-Norms and expectations develop, and new employees conform to them.
+That thinking is a problem because organizations have a culture, whether intentional or not.
+"Normal" work behaviors and expectations develop, and new employees conform to them.

 How people approach their work and how they feel about it makes all the difference in results.
-It impacts quality, productivity, retention, recruitment, customer support, … and on and on.
+It impacts quality, productivity, turnover rates, recruitment, customer support, and more.

 What could be more worthy of executive attention?